ROCm/hipDNN/README.md

 + miopen provides the "Ex" version of some cudnn calls.
 This would be fine, except miopen does not export a way to discover the device pointer from the descriptor (to be added).

 3. There are known thigns but need to be improved besides MIOpen.
 Some of those are noted as HGSOS, mostly "notes to self" that should disappear over time.

+Debug logging is supported in the MIOpen implementation, and is deeply enabled by default.
+It is controlled by DEBUG_CURRENT_CALL_STACK_LEVEL.

+to build:
+make HIP_PATH=/your/path/to/hip/if/not/standard MIOPEN_PATH=/your/path/to/miopen/if/not/standard

+The default installation is at /opr/rocm/hipDNN.